learn-co-curriculum/phase-1-stitching-together-the-three-pillars/README.md

 - Manipulating the Document Object Model (DOM)
 - Recognizing JS events
-- Communication with the server
+- Communicating with the server

 We also described the interaction that we want to make: "favoriting" an item on social media to turn an empty heart to red.
 Now, let's pull it all together and